 - “Our top publishers earn over $30,000 / month and continue to earn more month over month.”

 - “Average 3.5% site conversion rate and $140 USD order amount.”

 - “We pay you for every purchase that originates from your website, blog, or SNS page.”
 That statement is false because a “special category” product sale attracts a commission rate of zero.

-Can you make $1,000 a month?
-It’s unlikely that you will make $1,000 monthly or significant income.
-Low commission rates and a 3-day cookie will constrain your earnings and conversions.
+Can you make four figures a month as an AliExpress affiliate?
+While AliExpress is a top ecommerce company, it’s unlikely that you will make that amount or a significant income.
+Low commission rates and session-based cookies will constrain your earnings and conversions.
 While you can earn high commission rates, you’re likely to generate standard commissions of up to 9 percent.
-Also, commissions are capped per order, which is contrary to the spirit of performance marketing.
 Although the payout threshold is fair, the $15 processing fee per withdrawal is another drawback.

-A bigger problem surrounds how the program is managed.
-It’s scattered and disorganized leading me to question its efficiency.
-Additionally, its affiliate software is buggy, dated, and subpar compared to other tracking software apps.
+A bigger problem surrounds the management of the program.
+It’s scattered and disorganized, leading me to question its efficiency.
+Additionally, the Portals affiliate marketing software is buggy, confusing, dated, and subpar compared to other marketing apps.

-Should you promote AliExpress?
-I would make AliExpress a low priority.
-However, if you do want to promote AliExpress, skip its self-hosted program and join it through Commission Junction or FlexOffers.
-You’ll earn a lower commission rate of 3 to 6 percent, but you’ll gain in the areas of program administration, affiliate tracking software, reporting, and more.
+Where should AliExpress rank in your marketing activities?
+It should be a low priority.
+I don’t recommend joining the AliExpress affiliate program because there are much better ecommerce and retail programs available.
+If you do want to promote AliExpress, skip the in-house program, and participate through FlexOffers, CJ Affiliate, or Awin.
+You’ll earn slightly lower commission rates of 3 to 7 percent, but you’ll gain in program administration, tracking software, reporting, and more.

 AliExpress pays affiliates up to 9 percent on standard transactions.